Hope Town, Elbow Cay and Lubbers Quarters

 The White Sound Area of Elbow Cay lies three miles south of Hope Town where you'll find Elbow Cay's three other resorts.
 Two lie between White Sound and the Ocean.
 They are Abaco Inn. where we stay on alternate trips, and the Sea Spray a short walk beyond.
 We should mention, this area usually suffers serious damage by passing hurricanes as it did with Floyd then some years later by Jeanne.
 Just south of the Abaco Inn during both of those storms, the island was cut in two with the opening of a pass between White Sound and the Atlantic Ocean isolating the Sea Spray and the whole south end of the island.
 The locals, true to form, had the pass filled in, in no time at all.
 Today there is no sign of the devastation.
 Fact is things were pretty much rebuilt in time for the next tourist season.
 Imagine that happening in the US.

-The first resort you'd come to on your southward trek is the Abaco Inn.
-Under new management they are under going some re-modeling and renovations including a new deck facing White Sound adjacent to their bar.
+The first resort you'd come to on your southward trek is the Abaco Inn Under new management they are under going some re-modeling and renovations including a new deck facing White Sound adjacent to their bar.
 They offer ocean front and bay front accommodations.
 Our Choice has always been Cabin #5.
 If you go by rental boat, the Inn's bow-in docking facilities will accommodate you, but are limited to a dozen boats under 26 foot.
-The Abaco Inn's restaurant over looks the ocean with pool below with an absolutely beautiful view on fair weather days.
+The Abaco Inn's restaurant has an absolutely beautiful view on fair weather days over looking the ocean, beach and pool below their pool below.
 The Abaco Inn's bar is another upbeat spot facing the bay & White Sound.
 Seems everybody from south island stops by for a drink when passing by cart.
 Oh, they have music a couple times a week too, As a guest they will run you into Hope Town and back on request.
+Be sure to say hi to their manager "Tom" when you stop by.

 At the Abaco Inn, we became engaged in conversation with a couple who turned out to be the simulator trainer of both Gemini and Appolo astronauts.
 Also as it turned out, the parents of comedian Carrot Top.
 We stayed in touch and met up with them usually every year.
 You just never know who you might see or meet in the Abacos.
 In '07 they stood in for us at our wedding by Preacher Vernon at St. James Church in town.